IsraQuanDev/IsraQuanDev/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently studying on Optics sciences
+- 💯 I’m currently studying a Master in Optics sciences
-- 🌱 I’m currently learning Git Python R Azure
+- 🌱 I’m currently learning Git Python R Azure VUE VUEX Nodejs JS
 - 👯 I’m looking to collaborate on Open source projects
 - 🤔 I’m looking for help with Jobs oportunities
 - 💬 Ask me about Myself